MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 The reliability of the workload depends on several factors, including its capacity for self-preservation and self-recovery, which are often implemented through replication and failover mechanisms.
 Without a gateway, all reliability concerns must be addressed exclusively by using client logic and Azure OpenAI Service features.
 Workload reliability is compromised when there isn't enough reliability control available in either of those two surfaces.

-- **Redundancy:**: Failing over between multiple Azure OpenAI instances based on service availability is a client responsibility that you need to control through configuration and custom logic.
+- **Redundancy**: Failing over between multiple Azure OpenAI instances based on service availability is a client responsibility that you need to control through configuration and custom logic.

-- **Scale out to handle spikes:**: Failing over to Azure OpenAI instances with capacity when throttled is another client responsibility that you need to control through configuration and custom logic.
+- **Scale out to handle spikes**: Failing over to Azure OpenAI instances with capacity when throttled is another client responsibility that you need to control through configuration and custom logic.
 Updating multiple client configurations for new Azure OpenAI instances presents greater risk and has timeliness concerns.
 The same is true for updating client code to implement changes in logic, such as directing low priority requests to a queue during high demand periods.

 - **Load balancing or throttling**: Azure OpenAI APIs throttle requests by returning an HTTP 429 error response code to requests that exceed the Token-Per-Minute (TPM) or Requests-Per-Minute (RPM) in the pay-as-you-go model.
 Azure OpenAI APIs also throttle requests that exceed the provisioned throughput units (PTU) capacity for the pre-provisioned billing model.
 Handling appropriate back-off and retry logic is left exclusively to client implementations.